Tristan-Lab-Swinburne/intro-to-data-structure-c-plus-plus-Panacea2005/README.md

 Cross-platform build configuration and scripting

+---

-📄 License
+## 📄 License
 Submitted as academic coursework for COS30008.
 Do not redistribute without permission.
-Refer to Swinburne's academic integrity policies.
+Refer to Swinburne’s academic integrity policies.